- How is breast cancer in men treated?

 LHRH analogs such as leuprolide (Lupron®) and goserelin (Zoladex®) affect the pituitary gland.
 In men they turn off production of the male hormone testosterone by the testicles, leading to lower testosterone levels.
 They are given as shots either monthly or every few months.
 These drugs may be used by themselves, or combined with aromatase inhibitors or anti-androgens to treat advanced breast cancer in men.

 Anti-androgens such as flutamide and bicalutamide work by blocking the effect of male hormones on breast cancer cells.
 These drugs are taken daily as pills.

 Megestrol (Megace®) is a progesterone-like drug.
 It is unclear how it stops cancer cells from growing, but it appears to compete for hormone receptor sites in the cells.
 This is an older drug that is usually reserved for men who are no longer responding to other forms of hormone therapy.
 Megestrol may increase the risk for blood clots and frequently causes weight gain by increasing appetite.

-Surgical removal of the testicles greatly lowers the levels of testosterone and other androgens (male hormones) in the body.
-Most male breast cancers contain androgen receptors that may cause the cells to grow.
+Surgical removal of the testicles greatly lowers the levels of testosterone and other androgens (male hormones).
+Most male breast cancers have androgen receptors that may cause the cells to grow.
 Androgens can also be converted into estrogens in the body.
-Orchiectomy shrinks most male breast cancers, and may help other treatments like tamoxifen more likely to work.
+Orchiectomy shrinks most male breast cancers, and may help make other treatments like tamoxifen more likely to work.
 This treatment was once quite common, but it is now used less often because of new non-surgical approaches to lowering androgen levels, such as the LHRH analogs discussed previously.